[Course]illustrator,dojen Details

 How to Draw Emotions

-10. Understanding Emotions and Basic Expressions- Capturing the nuances of human experience - Studying facial features, body language, and cultural context, and practicing through observation and experimentation
+11. Six Basic Emotions- Capturing the nuances of human experience - Learning about facial features, practicing through observation and experimentation - Basic manga face structure

-12. Body Language and Posture- Manipulating form, color, and context - Transforming static figures into storytellers
+12. Body Language and Posture Transfer- Manipulating form, color, and context - Transforming static figures into storytellers - Static to dynamic and 3D model to 2D - Learning about micro gestures

 - SECTION 05